-For a long time office hasn’t been a place just for working.
-Especially as people can now work whereever and come together just to achieve a sense of unity and to meet with customers.
+For a long time, office hasn’t been a place just for working.
+Especially as people can now work wherever and come together just to achieve a sense of unity and to meet with customers.
 But have we done everything to make it easy for people to work in the office and make them want to come back there constantly?
 And does the office also contribute to our goals?

 Open-plan offices are yesterday?

 Teamwork is based on collaboration and it has long been thought that open-plan offices will help to make it better.
-Recent studies, however, point to the opposite, and more and more are said that not all people can and should work in an environment that boosts rapid response and constant communication.
+Recent studies, however, point to the opposite and more and more are said that not all people can and should work in an environment that boosts rapid response and constant communication.
 Such arrangements are particularly inappropriate for those who are expected to focus on details or have to do creative activities.

 This does not mean, of course, that all open surfaces should be closed because the open plan also has its own charms.
-Rather, it is worth paying attention to a more flexible room plan by creating both open work spaces for general work and quiet areas for those who prefer to work in a less noisy environment.
+Rather, it is worth paying attention to a more flexible room plan by creating both open workspaces for general work and quiet areas for those who prefer to work in a less noisy environment.
 However, as offices are often located on rental premises, it may be difficult to build partitions and cabinet rooms into an open plan space.
-In this case, it is best to use glass partition walls with sound-absorbtion.
+In this case, it is best to use glass partition walls with sound-absorption.
 They leave the room open, though helping to solve noise problems.
 Among other things, such movable partition walls are also an excellent solution for meeting rooms.

 Alternatively, acoustic panels can be used to separate existing workspaces, both visually and in sound.
 Among other things, this solution gives the possibility to easily relocate the space by moving the panels into different places.